versionone/VersionOne.AppCatalog.Web/TECHNICAL.md

 Note that you'll get to choose either a private repository from your account, or any of the repositories from any organizations to which you belong.

-### Using App Settings and nconf to securely store server secrets
+### App settings exported as environment variables Node can read with nConf

 Here's the `config.coffee` module: